aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 3. terraform/extra-cluster: Creates additional AWS resources outside the cluster, like ECR repositories, VPC peering and Global Accelerator infrastructures.

 ### Prepare terraform environment variables and Backend
-Define the names of your clusters and two different regions to run them.
-You can customize the clusters names, regions and VPC CIDR using the variables passed to the Terraform stack.
+Define the names of our clusters and two different regions to run them.
+We can customize the clusters names, regions and VPC CIDR using the variables passed to the Terraform stack.
 In our examples we will be using `agones-gameservers-1` and `10.1.0.0/16` on region `us-east-1`, and `agones-gameservers-2` with `10.2.0.0/16` region `us-east-2`.
 Note that the CIDR of the VPCs should not overlap, since we will use VPC Peering to connect them.
 ```bash
 CLUSTER1=agones-gameservers-1
 REGION1=us-east-1